How to Laminate Wood Together: A Step-by-Step Guide

 Tips for Prepping Wood for Lamination

 Lamination is an excellent way to join pieces of wood together, making it ideal for a range of projects.
 To join the wood successfully, the pieces must be accurately sized and then properly prepped.
 This section will discuss tips for prepping wood in preparation for lamination.
+Let lumber, hardwood, or plywood acclimate in the workshop first so the moisture content and humidity are stable before the board faces are glued.

 Next, sand the pieces of wood on all sides.
 This will help ensure that the wood fits together correctly by removing irregularities in the surface and creating a smooth contact point between them when they are joined.
 Start with a lower grade sandpaper that has a 40-80 grit rating and work your way up to 120 or 220 grit paper.
 Also make sure that each piece is thoroughly sanded on all sides and edges before moving onto the next one.